-I was about to start this blog post with the words ‘Every time I look at myself online…’, but that phrasing is somewhat misleading.
-When I do look, the ‘me’ who’s looking is evolving just as much as – if not more than – the ever-changing persona(s) on the screen.
-There is no clear-cut online/offline separation in a world where digital media is ‘invisible, everywhere and always on’ (Martin 2009, p.
+I was about to start this blog post with the words ‘Every time I look at myself online’, but that phrasing is somewhat misleading.
+Can I make such a distinction between the one who’d be looking and the one who’d be looked at?
+When I do look at myself online, the ‘me’ who’s looking is evolving just as much as – if not more than – the ever-changing persona(s) on the screen.
+There can be no clear-cut online/offline separation in a world where digital media is ‘invisible, everywhere and always on’ (Martin 2009, p.
 160).
-While popular understandings of digital identities continue to problematically rely on stable notions of the (true) ‘self’, postmodern themes of multiplicity and incoherence are far more useful in forming a self-impression of my online activity.
-The postmodernist emphasis on human identity being underpinned by a ‘fragmented, disjointed, and discontinuous mode of experience’ (Kellner 1995, p.
-233) gestures to the radical shifts between, to take one example, sending formal emails as a university lecturer at one moment and self-reflexively creating conversational (and often very ‘personal’) video clips the next.

-Several Twitter profiles allow me to make this kind of self-presentational shift even more rapidly, clicking between different accounts on my smartphone in a matter of seconds.
-I can move from (1) producing a tweet that is primarily aimed at promoting myself professionally to (2) a more informal tweet that meshes personal hobby with research interest, to (3) a very relaxed tweet that appears to reveal more of my ‘private’ side, as in the respective examples below:
+Having several Twitter profiles allows me to make this kind of self-presentational shift even more rapidly, clicking between different accounts on my smartphone in less than a second.
+One moment I can be producing a tweet from my ‘professional’ profile that acknowledges student initiative and encourages more of the same, and the next I can create a very different tweet from another account that seeks to raise awareness in the area of nonhuman animal welfare, as in the respective examples below:

 The below Easel.ly infographic I made for students in 2013 still symbolically captures some of the connections I make between my online identity(s):

-By appearing – or ‘performing’ – as a serious professional in my main profile picture, this will hopefully counter-balance any negative impression garnered by my more fluid, often self-deprecating, self-depictions in other forms.
+These days I would classify myself according to different performances more so than different platforms.
 For instance, I consciously and reflexively think through my presentation of self as if playing a series of characters, no matter what platform I’m using.
-My construction of a multiplicity of selves can be found in my fragmented appearances in my teaching videos (as in the image below), in which I intend to disrupt the still widely commonplace notion of a ‘true self’ with performances that are at once compellingly authentic and entirely ‘artificial’.
+My construction of a multiplicity of selves can be found in my fragmented appearances in my teaching videos (as in the image below), in which I intend to disrupt the still widely commonplace notion of a ‘true self’ with performances that are at once compellingly ‘authentic’ and entirely ‘artificial’.

 Addressing the notion of the ‘intercommunicative self’, Marshall writes of the ‘necessity of linking one’s own identities into some sort of pattern’ (2010, p.
 42).
 This underlines the importance of ensuring one’s various profiles are consistent and linked when and where useful.
 My About.Me profile, for example, serves as a useful ‘hub’ for these connections; the ‘cross-pollination’ element of such sites is pervasive and highly valuable – if used effectively.
 Yet no matter how careful one is in depicting oneself online, it is crucial to acknowledge that the self is as much ‘an effect of representation’ as it is something that is ‘expressed through online practices’ (Poletti and Rak 2014, p.
-4).
+4), which returns us to the theme with which I began.

-Returning to the theme with which I began, just as I influence other people’s perceptions of me through my online behaviour, so too do my virtual personae impact on my own understanding of who I am.
-An awareness of this issue is particularly important at a time when images of oneself can be uploaded to any number of sites with impunity, highlighting that one ultimately lacks control over one’s self in significant ways.
+Just as I influence other people’s perceptions of me through my online behaviour, so too do my virtual personae impact on my own understanding of who I am.
+An awareness of this is particularly important at a time when images of oneself can be uploaded to any number of sites with impunity, highlighting that one ultimately lacks (total) control over one’s self in significant ways.
 For example, in one of my seminars in 2014, I sat awkwardly under a table in an attempt to highlight the need to break down traditional power relations between students and teacher.
 One student in the room took a photograph of me and tweeted it (which I only discovered once the seminar had concluded).
-This great example serves to highlight the point I was making in the seminar perfectly: the rise of digital media and the surveillance society that comes with it has already provided the means to disrupt conventional power relations, whether we like it or not…
+This example serves to highlight the point I was making in the seminar perfectly: the rise of digital media and the surveillance society that comes with it has already provided the means to disrupt conventional power relations, whether we like it or not…

 Barbour, K and Marshall, D 2012, ‘The academic online: constructing persona through the World Wide Web’, First Monday: Peer-reviewed Journal of the Internet, vol. 17, no. 9, 3 September, retrieved 18 July 2013, http://firstmonday.org/ojs/index.php/fm/article/view/3969/3292#p3.